-Mr. W. was driving on Highway 63 late one August evening.
-He was stopped not because his driving was concerning, but because a police officer had been monitoring the roads with an Automatic License Plate Recognition Machine (ALPR).
-The ALPR highlighted licence plates that drove by if they had any kind of “flags” attached to their plates– Mr. W. had an expired licence sticker and was pulled over.
+Mr. W was stopped not because his driving was concerning, but because a police officer had been monitoring the roads with an Automatic License Plate Recognition Machine (ALPR).
+The ALPR high lighted licence plates that drove by if they had any kind of “flags” attached to their plates– Mr. W had an expired licence sticker and was pulled over.

 During the cross examination we focused on the violation of s.10(b), and revealed that there were actually major gaps in the officers recollection of the events at the station.
 The judge was concerned with the inability of the police to prove that the test at the North Bay Police Station was performed as soon as practicably possible.
 Because of the gaps in the recollection of the events, the Court was unable to conclude that the test was performed as soon as practicably possible and our client was acquitted.